 Load the site quickly: Once CDN is implemented, web pages will open in seconds.
 This applies to big websites with a lot of video content as well.

 Crash protection: A CDN allows you to deploy content to servers all over the world.
-This relieves pressure from your main host server, reducing risks of it becoming choked or crashing.
+This relieves pressure from your main host server, reducing the risks of it becoming choked or crashing.

 Improved SEO: Quick responding websites often have better rankings on search engines, according to Google.
 CDN helps with website optimization, giving your blog an edge over the others.

 Better user experience: Using CDNs can help reduce your website’s bounce rate, which is a good thing if you are looking to improve user experience.
 A site owner who uses CDN has also reported an increase in traffic as well as page views by individual users.
-This concludes that fast websites result in more satisfying user experience.
+This concludes that fast websites result in a more satisfying user experience.